Format & Rules

 3.7 Do not touch any arrow or target face until all arrow values have been called and recorded accurately.

-3.7c Single Spot targets will be scored in order of lowest scoring arrow to highest for Barebow or Recurve archers.
+3.7c Single Spot targets will be scored in order of lowest scoring arrow to highest

 3.8a 1st, 2nd, 3rd & 4th arrows missing 11 ring will be used to break ties. (archer shooting clean w/ 11’s longest wins).

 3.9 Archers are required to replace their target face at judge’s discretion; target faces may not be altered or repaired.
+Archers may also replace their target face at will.

 3.10 Witnessed bounce outs or witnessed physical interference by another archer will be re-shot.